winglessraven/AMP-Discord-Bot/README.md

 *Note: If `Remove Bot Name` is enabled in settings then the commands will exclude the name.*

 # Message Command Reference (self explanitory)
+> [!WARNING]
+> If you have more than one instance of this plugin in your server all will respond to these message commands!
 ```
 !start-server
 !stop-server